stevekerrick/GraphqlToTsql/docs/documentation.md

     public abstract string[] PrimaryKeyFieldNames { get; }

-    /// <summary>
-    /// Sometimes you want to map a GraphQL entity to a SQL SELECT statement rather than an actual
-    /// database table.
-To do that, put your SELECT statement here.
-    /// When you use this entity in one of your queries, GraphqlToTsql uses your SELECT statement as a
-    /// Common Table Expression, so regular CTE limitations apply (e.g. you aren't allowed to
-    /// use an ORDER BY clause).
-    /// </summary>
     public virtual string SqlDefinition { get; }

-    /// <summary>
-    /// If you set a MaxPageSize, users are forced to access lists of thei entity using paging.
-    /// </summary>
     public virtual long?
 MaxPageSize { get; }

-    /// <summary>
-    /// You must implement this method to populate the list of entity fields.
-    /// This is the hardest part of your entity mapping.
-You'll use the static Field
-    /// factory methods.
-    /// </summary>
     protected abstract List<Field> BuildFieldList();
 }
 ```